lu-harr/pk_puskesmas_framework/README.md

   - check crazy hard-coded threshold in catchment summary
   - check somewhere that I'm only including travel time catchments with at least one pixel in them
   - ~am now thinking that I would prefer xtable to kable? idk? give it a squizz?~
-    - recolour ecoconstraints column :)
+    - ~recolour ecoconstraints column~ :)
-    - attatch maps of "closest-point" catchments to the closest point supp ... could be a faff
+    - attach maps of "closest-point" catchments to the closest point supp ... could be a faff